The end of this term is really tricky for our children with ADHD.

 As much as possible stick to a routine.
 Let him know what is going to happen that day so there are no surprises.
 Have tons of emergency games and treats to keep him occupied.
 If he’s stuck indoors then wrap up, go outside, get some fresh air and get rid of all that energy.
 Quit whilst you’re ahead and leave if it’s all getting too much.

 Laughter really is the best medicine.
 Life is difficult.
 Some of us have really, really tricky lives.
-If I was to stop and think about all the things that could get me down, I think I would crawl into bed and never get out.
+If I was to stop and think about all the things that could get me down, I think sometimes I would crawl into bed and never get out.
 But I don’t.
 Even when my bucket is full to the top of stress and hassle, I make sure that I find a positive.
 So find something that cheers you up and have a laugh.
 Every day.
+And if your bucket is full of stress, you must find a valve to release it.
+Bring back the joy to your family

 With love from,